xebia/cypress-meetup-2018/docs/commandline.md

     "videoRecording": false
 }
 ```
-no re-run the failing test and check the ./cypress/videos folder and validate that the video has not been recorded.
+Now re-run the failing test and check the ./cypress/videos folder and validate that the video has not been recorded.

 There are many more options to configure the CLI runner, have a look at the [official Cypress documentation](https://docs.cypress.io/guides/guides/command-line.html#cypress-run).